ArghyaChatterjee/List-of-Sensor-Interface-with-Nvidia-Jetson/IMU/Bosch BNO055/Readme.md

 sudo apt-get install python-wxtools
 ```
 ## Installing the Bosch IMU
 There are several ways to connect the Inertial Measurement Unit (IMU) to the Jetson TK1 Development Kit.
 Here’s a demonstration of a very simple way.
 The IMU is not the Bosch, but is very similar and the installation method is the same.
-Looky here: https://www.youtube.com/watch?v=6SdbInw2ErY.
+Look here: https://www.youtube.com/watch?v=6SdbInw2ErY.
 Solder the supplied header pins onto the IMU breakout board, then wire the IMU header pins to the Jetson J3A1 connector as follows:
 ```
 GND J3A1-14 (-)
 Vin J3A1-16 (+)